In the decade since the wall was torn down, the once and present capital of Germany has become Europe's New World City.

 Like most tourists who visit the city today, I want to see a remnant of what was once West Berlin's biggest attraction.
 In Mitte and Potsdamer Platz, people are selling pocket-size chunks of the Wall; two blocks from Potsdamer Platz, on Niederkirchnerstrasse, I run my hands along a graffiti-streaked slab of it.
 In the city outskirts, I track down more sizable traces.
 At Gedenkstätte Berliner Mauer, I talk to Hans Gissler who works in this small museum with exhibits about the section of wall that stands across the street.
 He tells me the remains are memorials to the victims, reminders of an irrational past, warnings to future generations, proof of independence.

 At the East Side Gallery, murals by more than 100 artists from around the world decorate the biggest remaining section (not quite a mile long).
 It's in the process of being restored and repainted because visitors—vandals?—secretly break off small chunks.
 They want a tangible token of liberty, and Berlin continues to be one of the few places where you can pack a piece of freedom in your suitcase and bring it home.

 Photography by Sherry Tesler and Anthony Suau/Liaison and illustration by Juliette Borda

 This article was first published in March 2001.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 AAA Travel offers a wide array of packages and tours to Germany.
 It can also book your hotel accommodations and flights.
-For information, telephone (800) 272-2155.
 For a good grounding in the city's recent history, read Berlin by David Large.
-The Web is also a good source of information.
-An excellent place to start is www.berlin-tourism.de .
+An excellent place to find information is www.berlin-tourism.de .